raquelredo/raquelredo.github.io_site/_portfolio/Titanic_Script.md

 ---
 title: "Titanic: Machine Learning from Disaster"
 layout: post
 excerpt:  "The sinking of the RMS Titanic is one of the most infamous shipwrecks in history.
-Can we build a model to predict chances of survival?
+Can we build a model to predict chances of survival?"
-It is my job to predict if a passenger survived the sinking of the Titanic or not.

--   Features: 11
--   Observations: 891
--   Tuples: 10,692

-**Challenges:** Missing values Treatment | Working with text"
 header:
   teaser: Titanic.jpg
 link: